cwgreene/pwncollege.github.io/syllabus.md

 Blatantly spurtious reports may earn a *negative* percentage report of up to -15 percentage points.
 Allowances will be made for honest mistakes leading to a spurtious bug bounty filing, but don't waste our time on purpose.

-## More extra credit: making up missed challenges.

-On the last day of the course, we will calculate the grade of an aggregate assignment comprising of all challenges ever released.
-This way, if you didn't manage to solve a given challenge of a module before the deadline, you'll have an extra chance to do so at the end for some partial credit.

 ## Final grade calculation.

-The final grade will be calculated by averaging the grades of each homework assignment, equally weighted.
+The final grade will be calculated by averaging the grades of each homework assignment, equally weighted, then adding extra credit.
-For example, if there are 10 assignments, and a student scores 100% on each assignment and participates in a CTF every weekend, they will score 114%.
+For example, if there are 10 assignments, and a student scores 100% on each assignment, participates in a CTF every weekend, and is the most helpful student on discord, they will score 125%.
 If they score 100% on each assignment and ignore CTFs, they will score 100%.
 If they score 100% on each assignment except for one assignment that they blow off completely, they will get a grade of 90%.
+Being the most helpful on discord will bring that back up to 100%.

 Percentages will be translated to letter grades with the following initial cutoffs: